plewien/avr-snake/README.md

 # AVR Snake
- A little embedded game console which runs the classic game SNAKE.
+ A little embedded game console project on an ATMEGA16 which runs the classic game SNAKE.